VeganDelicious84CH/simpleGodotFPVsim/README.md

 ui_text_scroll_up

+- Gates are scalable in sizes as well as in quantity without having to change the script: To add more gates just duplicate an existing gate's parent 3D node.

 - The nice Watchtower demo model is not made by me of course.
 It is the work of user 3dHaupt of free3d.com.
 Thank you!
 The models full name is "Watch Tower made of Wood".